 "Service indeed!
 May God help you out of it!" she said.

-"Well, I think I've got an easy master; he hasn't given me much to do today.
-As soon as I have cleaned out the stable my day's work is over."
+"Well, I think I've got an easy master.
+He hasn't given me much to do today.
+My day's work is finished as soon as I have cleaned out the stable."

 "Yes, but how will you do it?" she said; "for if you set to work to clean it like other people, ten pitchforks full will come back in for every one that you throw out.
 But I will teach you what to do.
 Turn the fork upside down, and throw with the handle, and then everything will fly out by itself."